vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 <ul>
   <li>
-    <ins>Number of channels:<ins> 128-channels BIOSEMI (Active electrodes) where the cap layout is found in reference [1].
+    <ins>Number of channels:</ins> 128-channels BIOSEMI (Active electrodes) where the cap layout is found in reference [1].
 The electrode placement layout is shown below:
     <br/>
     <br/>
     <br/>